Religion in Israel: Secular–religious status quo

 Nevertheless, some breaches of the status quo have become prevalent, such as several suburban malls remaining open during the Sabbath.
 Though this is contrary to the law, the government largely turns a blind eye.

 While the state of Israel enables freedom of religion for all of its citizens, it does not enable civil marriage.
 The state forbids and disapproves of any civil marriages or non-religious divorces performed amongst within the country.
 Because of this, some Israelis choose to marry outside of Israel.
 Many parts of the "status quo" have been challenged by secular Israelis regarding the Chief Rabbinate's strict control over Jewish weddings, Jewish divorce proceedings, conversions, and the question of who is a Jew for the purposes of immigration.

 The Ministry of Education manages the secular and Orthodox school networks of various faiths in parallel, with a limited degree of independence and a common core curriculum.

 In recent years, perceived frustration with the status quo among the secular population has strengthened parties such as Shinui, which advocate separation of religion and state, without much success so far.

-Today the secular Israeli Jews claim that they aren't religious and don't observe Jewish law, and that Israel as a democratic modern country should not force the observance thereof upon its citizens against their will.
+Today the secular Israeli Jews claim that they are not religious and do not observe Jewish law, and that Israel as a democratic modern country should not force the observance thereof upon its citizens against their will.
 The Orthodox Israeli Jews claim that the separation between state and religion will contribute to the end of Israel's Jewish identity.

 Signs of the first challenge to the status quo came in 1977, with the fall of the Labor government that had been in power since independence, and the formation of a right-wing coalition under Menachem Begin.
 Right-wing Revisionist Zionism had always been more acceptable to the Orthodox parties, since it did not share the same history of anti-religious rhetoric that marked socialist Zionism.
 Furthermore, Begin needed the Haredi members of the Knesset (Israel's unicameral parliament) to form his coalition, and offered more power and benefits to their community than what they had been accustomed to receiving, including a lifting of the numerical limit on military exemptions for those engaged in full-time Torah study.